nandorojo/doorman/examples/with-react-navigation-v4/readme.md

-<img src="./assets/Frame 1.png" />

 # 🚪 👾 Doorman + React Navigation v4 example

 By default, Doorman implements its own "stack".
-However, if you're using React Navigation, this example shows you how to take more ownership of your auth flow.
+However, if you're using React Navigation, this example shows you how to take more ownership of your auth flow by making your own stack instead.

+<img src="./assets/Frame 1.png" />

+---

 ## 🏄🏾‍♂️ To use this example: